WeAreAcademy/mark-nodejs-proj--digipet-deployment/README.md

 > 🎯 **Success criterion:** you can run your compiled server locally with Heroku

-We'll be deploying our server to Heroku, a platform which offers support for free deployment of Node.js servers (amongst other types of apps).
+We'll be deploying our _existing_ Digipet server to Heroku, a platform which offers support for free deployment of Node.js servers (amongst other types of apps).

 To do this, we'll need to complete a couple of prerequisites listed in [the Heroku guide for deploying Node.js apps](https://devcenter.heroku.com/articles/deploying-nodejs#prerequisites):